You bought a new laptop for work. €1,200. Can you deduct that on your tax return?

 Camera, tripod, profession-specific equipment

 For those whose camera is their primary work tool (photographer, videographer), the camera is 100% professional and fully deductible.
+Note the same €1,000 rule: a camera body or lens that costs more than €1,000 is depreciated at 25% per year over 4 years, rather than deducted all at once.

 The same principle applies to other profession-specific equipment: